-Arizona Termite Inspection Reports 602.308.4510
+Arizona Termite Inspection Reports

 Although the inspection looks for signs of damage and infestation from all types of wood-damaging insects, the standard report form used to present the results is often referred to as a “termite report.”
 This report lists the state requirements and the limitations of the inspection along with the type of findings that must be disclosed.
 Licensed termite inspectors are held liable for the accuracy of the report for the date of inspection only.
-Generally lenders will not accept a report that is more than 30 days old.
+Generally, lenders will not accept a report that is more than 30 days old.
 Wise home buyers understand that a termite infestation can appear practically overnight.
 Newer termite inspection for home purchase reports reduce the risk of buying a home with termites.

-Termite inspectors should evaluate all accessible areas of the property where infestation may occur, including the attic and crawlspace(s) for signs of activity (past and/or present) along with signs of infestation such as shelter tubes, pinholes, galleries, fecal droppings, exit holes, and tube stains.
-In addition, the inspector checks for visible damage to wood and other structural materials caused by wood destroying insects.
-Inspectors should also note conditions that are conducive to infestation such as wood in contact with the soil, stucco to grade and excessive moisture.
+Termite inspectors should evaluate all accessible areas of the property where the infestation may occur, including the attic and crawlspace(s) for signs of activity (past and/or present) along with signs of infestation such as shelter tubes, pinholes, galleries, fecal droppings, exit holes, and tube stains.
+In addition, the inspector checks for visible damage to wood and other structural materials caused by wood-destroying insects.
+Inspectors should also note conditions that are conducive to infestation such as wood in contact with the soil, stucco to grade, and excessive moisture.
 Lenders may require that conditions conducive listed on the termite inspection for home purchase report be corrected as a condition of the loan.

-Arizona Termite Reports
+Arizona WDIIR Termite Reports

 Treatment is required for FHA and VA financing when the inspection finds evidence of activity.
 When the inspector finds evidence of subterranean termite infestation, he/she may recommend treatment even if there’s no sign of active infestation in the structure itself.
 The inspector also might recommend treatment for a previously treated home when there’s evidence of subterranean termites and previous service(s) were selected or spot treatments even if there’s no sign of current activity.
-If treatment is required the purchase contract usually requires the seller to bare responsibility for the cost of treatment.
+If treatment is required the purchase contract usually requires the seller to bear responsibility for the cost of treatment.
 The buyer wants to ensure that they select the termite company so as to serve the interests of getting a proper treatment and service warranty.

 The buyer has 10 days to act upon the findings of a termite inspection report.
 The report should be ordered ASAP to allow time for re-inspection(s) and request records if necessary.
 If treatment is agreed upon, the inspector should provide a supplemental report noting if proper treatment methods were used, provide warranty information and record the infestation is no longer active.

-Arizona Termite Experts
+Arizona Home Termite Inspection

 When selecting a termite company for treatment the buyer should research the license status of the exterminator along with any customer reviews.
-Additionally the buyer should review the terms of the service agreement.
-Most service agreements include a one year renewable warranty that includes no-charge service in the event of reinfestation.
-Multiple year warranties can be purchased, however buyers should be sure that includes yearly inspections.
-One pit-fall is many exterminators provide 5 year warranties up front, but do not offer provisions beyond the warranty period requiring homeowners to purchase a new treatment every five years.
+Additionally, the buyer should review the terms of the service agreement.
+Most service agreements include a one-year renewable warranty that includes no-charge service in the event of reinfestation.
+Multiple-year warranties can be purchased, however, buyers should be sure that includes yearly inspections.
+One pit-fall is many exterminators provide 5-year warranties upfront, but do not offer provisions beyond the warranty period requiring homeowners to purchase a new treatment every five years.
 This can be expensive over the long haul.